This statute of Arthur Capper at Kansas State Capitol in Topeka, Kansas.

 Sylvia Ray, known by most locals as Granny Ray, died September 25, 1909 at the age of 112.
 She had served meals to Mr. Howard, a/k/a Jesse James.

-The Garnett House Hotel, the first hotel in town, sheltered such people as John Brown, Wild Bill Hickock, Buffalo Bill Cody and Belle Starr.
-The hotel is no longer stands but was located on West Fourth Avenue.
+The Garnett House Hotel, the first hotel in town located at 202 West Fourth Avenue, sheltered such people as John Brown, Wild Bill Hickock, Buffalo Bill Cody and Belle Starr.

 DID YOU KNOW?